|Dates:||September 15 – December 13|

 Kanchanaburi Elephant Rehabilitation Center

-Exploring the Environment and Conservation theme of our curriculum, we make our home at a Thai elephant rehabilitation center.
+Exploring the Environment and Conservation theme of our curriculum, we make our home at a Thai elephant conservation center.
 For four days we learn the basics of elephant biology and how to care for these incredible animals.
 From our dedicated partners at the rehabilitation center, we learn first-hand of the plight of Thailand’s indigenous elephants and what is being done to help this species.
 For our final two nights with the elephants, we head off into the nearby national park where we are able to witness elephants in the wild.
 During our time here, we take trips to the historic River Kwai, the nearby floating markets, and Erewan Falls; a spectacular National Park renowned for its aquamarine pools linked by cascading waterfalls.

 Koh Tao SCUBA Diving, Reef Clean-Up and Departure